nirbhaymalik/tableau-projects-structure-mapping/README.md

 _You can deactivate a venv by running `deactivate` in venv terminal when not running the code._

+> [!IMPORTANT]
-### Update dependencies for future use
+### 1.2 Update dependencies for future use
+#### _1.2.1 Code Execution Dependencies_
-If your new changes in the code requires a change in dependencies then update the requirements.txt file by executing the below command.
+If your new changes in the code requires a change in dependencies then update the requirements.txt file by executing the command: `make update-deps`

-`make update-deps`
+#### _1.2.2 Development Dependencies_
+If you have made any development related changes for example making use of Pylint, PyLance or coverage modules then add your package name and its version to `dev-requirements.txt` file.

-## General Development Commands
+## 2. General Development Commands
+> [!IMPORTANT]
+> Make sure to run all `make` commands in root directory using venv.

 - Use virutal enviornment:
     - `source .venv/bin/activate`
     - You can deactivate a venv by running `deactivate` in venv terminal.
-> Make sure to run all `make` commands in root directory using venv.
 - Execute main file: `make local`
+- Run Lint: `make lint`
 - Check tests coverage: `make check-coverage`
 - Run tests: `make test`